vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

 </Svg>
 ```

-Result, is something like this.
+The result looks something like this:
 {{< figure src="circle-animation.gif" title="" width="300px">}}

 This is a relatively simple example, but I hope I successfully demonstrated the possibilities.
-Here is the [link](https://gist.github.com/vikas-0/24c785c2a178a790b3b7352b400cc400) of complete code of the result if you are interested.
+If you are interested, here is the [complete code](https://gist.github.com/vikas-0/24c785c2a178a790b3b7352b400cc400) for the result.